mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 And then you say, “What’s that?
 What is this book?”
 And then you still encourage yourself to continue to read.
 “Come on, read.
 You want to be a good Buddhist.
 If you want to be a good Buddhist, let’s read.”
 So read, read, read; again and again, even though you don’t understand.
 So, your mind is continually busy.
 Busy, busy, busy.
 But when you understand *exactly*: nothing, no consciousness.
 Consciousness stops, exactly stops.

 You experience this in your daily living.
 I sometimes [take a] trip to Omaha by airplane.
 When I am in the airplane, well, my consciousness doesn’t work, my consciousness completely stops.
 To know where I am, or what’s going on; I don’t know.
 Just be one with the airplane.
 But sometimes something happens, all of a sudden, when the airplane is in an air pocket, and [then], *boom*.
-“What’s that?”
+“What’s that??”
 Then at that time, I don’t feel satisfied.
 In that situation, immediately there is a gap between airplane and I. So that is “psychic crack”.
 And then cold wind blows into me: “Oh my, I don’t want to die!” *[Laughter.]* Or, if you see something through the window, immediately you can create a psychic crack, because you can see many things moving.
 So you see, “Oh, I am in an airplane.”
 But if you are completely one with the airplane, consciousness completely stops.
 That’s wonderful.
 But, consciousness doesn’t disappear.
 It’s there, but it stops.
 Consciousness doesn’t vanish.

 The original nature of existence is just like oneness right in the middle of the airplane.
 That’s all.
 This is original nature of existence, in which you are present constantly.
 But when you don’t satisfy this, immediately you create a psychic crack, consciousness starts to work.
 And then consciousness continually works, on and on.
-Finally, we create what is called “Buddhist Psychology”. *[There are a couple soft laughs.]* A *Huge* system of Buddhist Psychology, which is called [Abhidharma](glossary#abhidharma). *[He chuckles.]* Abhidharma – *huge*.
+Finally, we create what is called “Buddhist Psychology”. *[There are a couple soft laughs.]* A *huge* system of Buddhist Psychology, which is called [Abhidharma](glossary#abhidharma). *[He chuckles.]* Abhidharma – *huge*.

 That’s wonderful.
 But this is still something you play with, constantly.
 This is important too, but the most important point is, be one with the nature of existence, because the nature of existence is [emptiness](glossary#śūnyatā).
 Emptiness means no gap between you and original nature of existence.
 No gap.
 So all you have to do is, you must be present with original nature of existence.
 Constantly, whatever happens, under all circumstances, day after day: stand up there, take care of it.
 And then at that time, you can experience perfect stability.